Kyuu-Ji/htb-write-up/chaos/write-up-chaos.md

 TestA001 OK [CAPABILITY IMAP4rev1 SASL-IR LOGIN-REFERRALS ID ENABLE IDLE SORT SORT=DISPLAY THREAD=REFERENCES THREAD=REFS THREAD=ORDEREDSUBJECT MULTIAPPEND URL-PARTIAL CATENATE UNSELECT CHILDREN NAMESPACE UIDPLUS LIST-EXTENDED I18NLEVEL=1 CONDSTORE QRESYNC ESEARCH ESORT SEARCHRES WITHIN CONTEXT=SEARCH LIST-STATUS BINARY MOVE SNIPPET=FUZZY LITERAL+ NOTIFY SPECIAL-USE] Logged in
 ```

-This verifies that the credentials work so we can set up a mail client where we can look if this user has e-mail.
+This verifies that the credentials work so we can set up a mail client where we can look if this user has mails.
 I will use the mail client **Evolution** and configure it accordingly to access the mailbox of _ayush_:

 ![Mailbox of user](https://kyuu-ji.github.io/htb-write-up/chaos/chaos_mailbox.png)